jwiegley/dot-emacs/README.md

 Return a new list consisting of the result of (`fn` index item) for each item in `list`.

-In the anaphoric form `--map-indexed`, the index is exposed as `it-index`.
+In the anaphoric form `--map-indexed`, the index is exposed as symbol `it-index`.

 See also: [`-each-indexed`](#-each-indexed-list-fn).